ap0llo/compare-and-copy/docs/ConfigurationFile.md

 Global Elements
 -----------------
 ### Folder definitions
-Most of the actions that can be executed by ServerSync require the sync-folders to be defined.
+Most of the actions that can be executed by CompareAndCopy require the sync-folders to be defined.
 There must be exactly one "left" and one "right" sync folder.

 #### Attributes
 - *name* : Defines the name of the sync folder
 - *rootPath*: The root path of the sync folder.
-ServerSync references all files using relative paths which are relative to the root paths of the sync folders.
+CompareAndCopy references all files using relative paths which are relative to the root paths of the sync folders.

 #### Example